handmadecode/scent/README.md

 * a static method in a class, interface or an enum
 * an abstract method in a class, interface, or enum
 * a default method in an interface
+* a native method in a class or an enum

 ### Field